Linux/macOS

 pg_dump -h localhost -U backup_user -d your_database -T problematic_table > backup.sql

 pg_dump -h localhost -U backup_user -d your_database -t specific_table > table.sqlThe plain SQL text format (-F p, default) streams output as raw SQL text.
-If network issues occur, try the custom binary format which is more resilient:
+Try the custom archive format, which is more compact and supports compression and selective restore:

 pg_dump -h localhost -U backup_user -d your_database -F p > backup.sql